jeremycryan/pyracy/README.md

 # Pyracy
 *A collection of classes to support rapid game development with pygame.*

+**Note: this project is old, imperfect, and unoptomized.
+The Camera class in particular gives very poor performance.
+I intend to create a more robust game development toolkit for PyGame, but haven't gotten around to it yet.**

 ## Sprite Tools
 These classes allow for manipulation of sprites and spritesheet objects, which read an image and display it on a pygame surface as an animation.